ProfSynapse/discordbot/README.md

-# DiscordBot with GPT Trainer API
+# DiscordBot with GPT Trainer API & Google Imagen 4

 This Discord bot integrates with the [GPT Trainer API](https://guide.gpt-trainer.com/api-key) to provide interactive conversations and generate responses based on user prompts with an uploaded knowledge base and capabilities for a multi-agent system.
-It allows users to chat with a virtual assistant powered by the GPT Trainer API.
+It also features AI image generation powered by Google's Imagen 4 models.

 ## Features

-- Interact with the bot using the `/prof` command followed by a prompt (this can easily be changed in the code, by replacing wherever it says "prof" with whatever you want)
+- **Chat Command:** Interact with the bot using the `/prof` command followed by a prompt (this can easily be changed in the code, by replacing wherever it says "prof" with whatever you want)
+- **AI Image Generation:** Generate stunning images using the `/image` command with Google's Imagen 4
+  - Three quality tiers: `--fast`, `--standard`, `--ultra`
+  - Multiple size options from 256x256 up to 4K (4096x4096)
+  - Portrait and landscape orientations
-- The bot generates a response using the GPT Trainer API based on the provided prompt and your uploaded sources.
+- The bot generates responses using the GPT Trainer API based on your uploaded knowledge sources
 - Supports handling long responses by splitting them into multiple messages
 - Implements basic rate limiting to avoid excessive API requests
+- **Automated Content Scheduling** (Optional):
+  - News scraper: Automatically posts AI news articles to a designated channel
+  - YouTube monitor: Tracks AI-related YouTube channels and posts new videos
+  - **Smart Knowledge Base**: All posted content is automatically added to your GPT Trainer chatbot
+  - Makes your `/prof` command smarter with each article and video
+  - Monitors channels like AIExplained, OpenAI, DeepMind, Anthropic, and more

 ## Prerequisites